 The circos plots indicated high collinearity between homologous chromosomes in all the species (Fig. 3b).
-More than 70% of genes were found to be collinear between the two haplotypes in all the species (Table S7).
-The two haplotypes also had structural rearrangements, which were mainly translocations between them as depicted in Fig. 3b.
+More than 70% of the genes were found to be collinear between the two haplotypes in all the species (Table S7).
+The two haplotypes also had structural rearrangements, which were mainly translocations / duplications between them as depicted in Fig. 3b.
 In C. australasica, some collinear blocks were found between Chr7 of hap1 and Chr8 of hap2.
 Collinear blocks were also found between Chr1 of hap1 and Chr5, Chr8 of hap2.
 Some collinear blocks were present between Chr7 of hap1 and Chr8 of hap2.
-Some collinear blocks were present between Chr7 of hap1 and Chr8 of hap2.
 Similarly, in C. australis, a major translocation was found between Chr4 of hap1 and Chr8 of hap2.
-In C. garrawayi, blocks of genes and their orders in Chr1 were found to be preserved in Chr3, Chr4 and Chr8 of hap2.
+In C. garrawayi, blocks of genes and their orders in Chr1 were found to be preserved in Chr3, Chr4 and Chr8 segmental duplication was the next dominant mode of duplication in the genomes.
+Tandem duplicates and Proximal duplicates were nearly similar in all the genomes. (b) Collinear genes between two haplotypes of the same species. (c) Collinear genes between genomes of different species of hap2.
 In C. glauca, noticeable translocations were found between Chr4 of hap1 and Chr2, 7, 8 of hap2.
 In addition, blocks of genes in Chr7, 8, and 9 of hap1, were found to be collinear with Chr2 of hap2.
 In C. inodora, some collinear blocks between Chr2 and 7 of hap1 and Chr4 of hap2 were dominant.
 In C. sp, blocks of genes in Chr1 of hap1 were found to be in a collinear arrangement with Chr3, 4 and 8 of hap2.
-Additionally, some blocks were also found between Chr2 of hap1 and Chr9 of hap1 and Chr9 of hap1 and Chr5 of hap2, indicating structural rearrangements between the two haplotypes.
+Additionally, some blocks were also found between Chr2 of hap1 and Chr7 of hap2, and Chr9 of hap1 and Chr5 of hap2, indicating structural rearrangements between the two haplotypes.